jmah/MyLilTimer/README.md

 The `TimerTest` iPhone / iPad app demonstrates the use of `MyLilTimer`, along with all three behaviors.

+## Requirements

+`MyLilTimer` uses automatic reference counting and the `dispatch_once` GCD function, which are available on Mac OS X 10.6+ and iOS 4+.

+If you so wanted, it would be easy to remove both these dependencies for compatibility to much earlier systems.

+## Installation

+Simply add `MyLilTimer.h` and `MyLilTimer.m` to your project file.

+Or, with [CocoaPods](http://cocoapods.org), add to your Podfile:

+    pod 'MyLilTimer'

+(Note: I have never used CocoaPods and don't otherwise endorse it,)

 ## NSTimer features not (yet) supported

 - Repeating timers
 - Changing the fire date
 - Use on run loops other than the main run loop (including background threads)

+## License

+MyLilTimer is available under the MIT license.
+See the LICENSE file for full text.